oblomov-dev/abap2UI5_ext-launchpad_integration/README.md

 ### !!! work in progress !!!

-* This repository provides an UI5 app which can be delpoyed to an on-premise system or the business technology platform.
+* This repository provides an UI5 app which can be deployed to an on-premise system or the business technology platform.
 By adding this app to a launchpad abap2UI5 apps can be called via the on-premise Fiori Launchpad or SAP Build Work Zone
 * The app does not contain any extra logic, it just reads the launchpad configuration and calls abap2UI5
 * Precondition: Install abap2UI5 first
 <br><br>